nafizjiwa/REDUX-CORE-API/README.md

 - `createStore(reducerFunction)` a redux helper function creates a store object = 'store'
 - The store enforces one-way data flow and provides methods
 ### DISPATCH ACTIONS
-- store.dispatch( ) --> dispatches action to the store to change state
-      `store.dispatch(actionObject) --> with an AO the reducer function executed`
+- store.dispatch( ) --> dispatches an action to the store to change the state `store.dispatch(actionObject) --> with an AO the reducer function executed`
     ##### EXECUTE
       -->1st store.dispatch({ type: 'toggle'}) --> dispatches the action